justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 [The Sentinel - Heavy Vibes / Pulse Of Life](https://www.discogs.com/The-Sentinel-Heavy-Vibes-Pulse-Of-Life/release/77036)

-**Transcript**: Sentinel is Rupert PArkes, AKA Photek amongst other things.
+**Transcript**: Sentinel is Rupert Parkes, AKA Photek amongst other things.
+This is an early release on Basement Records.
 What can you say about Photek that hasn't already been said?
-Watch out for a show dedicated to the man's 90s work.
+Watch out for a show dedicated to his 90s work.

 <figure class="align--center internal--image">
   <img src="/static/images/shows/blu-2.jpg" alt="Blu: The Funktion" loading="lazy" >
   <figcaption>Blu: A play on Blue Note and Reid Miles</figcaption>
 </figure>

 **Transcript**: Some time in 1996, I don’t remember exactly when, we changed the name of the night to Blu and [Bruno Morphet](https://planbdesign.co.za/) designed a striking identity for the flyers based on [Reid Miles'](http://retinart.net/artist-profiles/jazzy-blue-notes-reid-miles/) iconic Blue Note album covers, using a contemporary artist each week.
 Instead of Dexter Gordon we had Ol Dirty Bastard.
-I really think the designs hold up twenty-five years later.
-It really was great work by Bruno.
+It really was great work by Bruno and I think the designs hold up twenty-five years later..

 <figure class="align--center internal--image">
   <img src="/static/images/shows/blu-one.jpg" alt="Blu: The Funktion Ol Dirty Bastard" loading="lazy">